OpenNeuroDatasets-JSONLD/ds006260/README.txt

 **Level 2**
 - Math
-    * POST-Operations: arithmetic operations from the POST-intervention.
+    * POST_Operations: arithmetic operations from the POST-intervention.
-    * PRE-Operations: arithmetic operations from the PRE-intervention.
+    * PRE_Operations: arithmetic operations from the PRE-intervention.
 - Reading
     * POST_Reading1: text 1 and text-related comprehension questions from the POST-intervention.
     * POST_Reading2: text 2 and text-related comprehension questions from the POST-intervention.